ibm-cloud-docs/vmwaresolutions/vmonic/data-security.md

 These solutions include the following options:
 * KMIP™ for VMware service along with {{site.data.keyword.cloud_notm}} Key Protect or {{site.data.keyword.cloud_notm}} Hyper Protect Crypto Services to enable vSAN™ or VMware vSphere® encryption for your workloads
-* HyTrust DataControl® encryption of your virtual machines (VMs), with optional integration with {{site.data.keyword.cloud_notm}} Hyper Protect Crypto Services
+* Entrust DataControl® encryption of your virtual machines (VMs), with optional integration with {{site.data.keyword.cloud_notm}} Hyper Protect Crypto Services
-* HyTrust KeyControl™ as a key server that enables vSAN or vSphere encryption for your workloads
+* Entrust KeyControl™ as a key server that enables vSAN or vSphere encryption for your workloads
 * Other self–managed VMware–compatible encryption technologies

 If you use VMware Solutions Shared, your workload data exists in an IBM–managed cloud infrastructure account.
 You are provided with the default vSphere encryption option for your VMs, which uses IBM–managed keys that are backed by the {{site.data.keyword.cloud_notm}} KMIP for VMware and Hyper Protect Crypto Services.
 You can optionally implement your own encryption solutions within your VMware workloads.

-## How is your data stored and encrypted in the VMware Solutions Shared Veeam Availability Suite service
+## Data storage and encryption in the VMware Solutions Shared Veeam Availability Suite service
 {: #data-security-data-veeamshared}

 When you onboard to VMware Solutions Shared and order instances, you can get extra services, such as Veeam Availability Suite™, which is relevant to data storage and encryption.